 If a person making a distribution as an income tax withholding entity failed to comply with obligations and failed to declare and transfer the income tax withheld to Estonian Tax and Customs Board, the income tax will be recovered from the person making the distribution.
 For example, if an employer has withheld income tax on a salary but failed to declare and transfer it to the Estonian Tax and Customs Board, the income tax will be recovered from the employer.
 In such case, the employee must report the salary distributions and income tax withheld to the Estonian Tax and Customs Board and provide evidence in the form of documentation (employment contract, wage slips, bank account statement or other).
 Employees can report information on income tax that is withheld but not declared or transferred to Estonian Tax and Customs Board at the address email@example.com.

 However, if the employer violated their obligations by paying undeclared wages and the employee was aware of this, the employer and employee will bear joint and several liability for the payment of income tax.
-The employee must report their salary as income in their income tax return, table 7.1 under the heading "Other income" and pay the income tax on the basis of their income tax return.
+The employee must report their salary as income in their income tax return and pay the income tax on the basis of their income tax return.

 If income is received from a person that is not subject to the obligation to withhold income tax pursuant to the Income Tax Act (for instance, the renting of an apartment from one private individual to another), the recipient of income must declare their income and pay their own income tax.